energywebfoundation/origin-247-sdk/packages/origin-247-energy-api/README.md

 1. Import module (as in installation step)
 2. Inject `EnergyApi247Facade` into your service, and use it to store readings and access readings or proofs.
 3. Using `ReadingProofProcessedEvent` (from [NestJS CQRS](https://docs.nestjs.com/recipes/cqrs) event bus) you can listen to reading batch being processed and react on that.

+### Configuration

+Environment variables

+1. `ENERGY_REQUEST_PROCESS_AGGREGATE_SECONDS` - default 10 - how long application should wait to aggregate as many readings into batch as possible